rgambord/c99-doc/doc/sections/15/3/1/1/index.rst

 .. _9899_H.3.1.1p4:

+.. container:: snum

+   :ref:`4 <9899_H.3.1.1p4>`

-:ref:`4 <9899_H.3.1.1p4>` C allows an implementation to provide the following LIA-1 required behavior: at program termination if any indicator is set the implementation shall send an unambiguous and ''hard to ignore'' message (see LIA-1 subclause 6.1.2)
+C allows an implementation to provide the following LIA-1 required behavior: at program termination if any indicator is set the implementation shall send an unambiguous and "hard to ignore" message (see LIA-1 subclause 6.1.2)

 .. _9899_H.3.1.1p5:

+.. container:: snum

+   :ref:`5 <9899_H.3.1.1p5>`

-:ref:`5 <9899_H.3.1.1p5>` LIA-1 does not make the distinction between floating-point and integer for ''undefined''.
+LIA-1 does not make the distinction between floating-point and integer for "undefined".
 This documentation makes that distinction because :ref:`\<fenv.h> <9899_7.6>` covers only the floating- point indicators.